HSF/hsf.github.io/organization/_posts/2022/2022-03-24-generators.md

         * Markus D.: EIC will have similar problems in a few years.
 What would you recommend for an experiment starting to work on these things?
             * Matthew G.: Why FxFx is much faster with similar accuracy needs to be understood.
         * Alexander G.: Slide 2 plot: Sherpa prediction for 2.2.11 spot on with data, FxFx around 600 GeV there is some deviation?
 Where is it coming from?
             * Matthew G.: We should not read into this too much.
-In the paper (updated) version FxFx gives a perfect description (with improving details)_ FxFx and Sherpa have comparable performance sometimes FxFx is even better.
+In the paper (updated) version FxFx gives a perfect description (with improving details) FxFx and Sherpa have comparable performance sometimes FxFx is even better.
-* Talk on "further Sherpa efficiency improvements" postponed to April, 7th.
+* Lively discussion.
+Talk on "further Sherpa efficiency improvements" postponed to April, 7th, due to running late.